IMAC System Weight and Cost Comparison

 0.9oz

-Now, a quick look at the numbers would indicate that all three systems shown are in the ‘ballpark’ as far as weight goes.. the Nicad system and the Li-Ion systems are less than one ounce different in weight, there's a 4 ounce difference with the NiMH setups.
-Add to the Li-Ion systems the weight of a voltage monitor and the recommended low voltage cutoff modules and the Li-Ion weight advantage is reduced to less than 1 ounce over the NiMH setups, and the Nicad system becomes the 'lightness leader'.
-While Li-Ion comes in a close second and NiCad seems a distant third in the capacity race, whatever flight time advantage a Li-Ion system would enjoy is eaten away by the NiCad's much faster field recharge time.
+Now, a quick look at the numbers would indicate that all three Lithium based systems shown are in the ‘ballpark’ as far as weight goes.. the Nicad system is a beast in the weight comparisons, but that can be an advantage in some scale warbirds looking for weight in a strategic area of the plane to get CG in range without adding lead.
+The Lithium systems are less than one ounce different in weight, there's a 4 ounce difference with the NiMH setups.
+With the two Li-Ion systems, if you factor in the additional weight of a voltage monitor and the recommended low voltage cutoff modules, then the Li-Ion weight advantage is reduced to less than 1 ounce over the NiMH setups, and the A123 system easily becomes the 'lightness leader'.
+While A123 comes in below the Li-Ion and NiMH in the capacity race, whatever small capacity advantage a Li-Ion and NiMH system would enjoy is usually eaten away by the A123's much lower impedance, larger usable percentage of capacity and faster potential recharge times.

 Now, if you’re on or near the top of the heap in aerobatics world, and you intend to compete on the nationals level in pattern and aerobatic events, possibly I can see the weight point, (and you’ll probably get your packs for free at that level) but at this point in comparative technology development and in the vast majority of today’s sport aerobatic ARF IMAC aircraft, the one to four ounce weight difference don’t amount to a hill of beans in aircraft performance.
 I humbly submit that picking a better prop is a whole lot more useful exercise in better power to weight than throwing a ton of cash into your battery system!

-Is the new technology going to 'take over'?
+Will the new technologies eventually completely 'take over'?
 Certainly!!
-Just about the same time we switch over to solar heat, safe nuclear power and cars that run on hydrogen.
-In the meantime, don't look for the changeover to be complete over the life of your next battery pack. :)
+Just about the same time we switch over to solar heat, windmills, safe nuclear power and cars that run on hydrogen.
+Regardless, every month that goes by, there are fewer Nicad and NiMH cell types in production; more Lithium types coming on-line.
+In the short term, don't look for the changeover to be complete over the life of your next new battery pack.. whatever type you choose! :)

 Steve Anthony